CindyWedd/DA1-Capstone/README.md

 **Analysis of Movies and TV Shows Available on Netflix**

----

 =======

 **Project Overview**
-This project assembles movies and tv shows from Netflix and explores what is the most often watched.
+This project assembles datasets of movies and tv shows from Netflix and explores what is the most often watched.

-Once the project is running, it will:
+Once the project is running, it will provide a means for researching information to identify:

-Clean and prepare the data to make sure it is accurate and usable.
+    *   the oldest movies on Netflix
+    *   display ratings by content
+    *   top actors on Netflix TV shows and movies

-## Group the Netflix data where the comparison can be made by movie ratings, genre, IMDb and more
+The Netflix data may compare entertainment choices by titles, date of release, duration, genre, IMDb ratings and description.

 **Project Requirements**
+VSCode
+Jupter Notebook
+GitHub repository
+pandas
+sqlite3
+numpy
+matplotlib.pyplot
+seaborn
+WordCloud

+**Project Setup Instructions**
-Copy the code link to this respository and clone to your computer.
+• Copy the code link to this repository and clone to your computer.

-Open the repository folder in a code editor, and create the virtual environment in that folder
+• Open the repository folder in a code editor, and create the virtual environment in that folder.

----
+• Create and Activate a Virtual Environment(commands in table above)
+• Install the requirements.txt file
+• When you are finished, deactivate the virtual environment and close the repository folder.

 **Virtual Environment Instructions**
 ---
 1. After you have cloned the repo to your machine, navigate to the project folder in GitBash/Terminal.
 2. Create a virtual environment in the project folder.
 3. Activate the virtual environment.